 Discover the hotel’s underground scene

+When it comes to food and drink, The Cosmopolitan mixes things up with several secret venues.
+There’s the hidden pizza spot, located down a record-lined hallway on the third floor of the hotel.
+You won’t find it on any map but even hardcore New York pizza lovers agree it’s worth searching for the tiny, standing-room only spot and its perfect pies, whether you’re a traditionalist with a proclivity for plain cheese, a carnivore craving pepperoni, or a vegetarian that gravitates toward the ricotta-topped white.
 If you’re in the mood for something a little more upscale, there’s Beauty & Essex, a multi-chambered space for stylish drinks and dining accessed through a “pawn shop” with antique jewels and vintage guitars for sale.
 The decor (extravagant chandeliers, walls hung with heirloom mirrors, banquettes upholstered in scarlet leather and brocade) suggests an elaborate jewelry box, while the cuisine, from celebrity chef Chris Santos, includes globally inspired dishes that are meant to be shared—think Thai-style deep-fried shrimp, tuna poke tacos, grilled-cheese-and-smoked-bacon dumplings.
 Guests can also expect cocktails that riff on the classics, like Champagne with muddled berries and a perfect vodka gimlet.

 To really get the party started, book the secret private room at chef David Chang’s renowned Asian-American restaurant, Momofuku.
 In addition to its own hidden entrance, the dining room features views of the Bellagio fountains and the option to arrange karaoke, customized menus, beverage pairings, and more.
 You could also head to The Barbershop Cuts and Cocktails, a plush, Prohibition-inspired bar hiding behind what looks like a janitor’s closet in The Cosmopolitan’s retro-hip barber shop.
 Settle on a leather davenport beneath antique chandeliers to sip from a vast selection of premier whiskeys and, depending on the night of the week, enjoy performances by live bands.